Back to Accounting & Tax

 Is outsourced accounting cheaper than hiring in-house in UAE?

 Yes, for most SMEs.
-A capable in-house accountant in UAE costs AED 8,500 to AED 10,500 per month when you include salary, visa, health insurance, and gratuity accrual.
-Outsourced accounting for the same scope usually runs from AED 1,500 to AED 4,000 per month.
+A capable in-house accountant in UAE costs AED 8,500 to AED 10,500 a month, including salary, visa, health insurance, and gratuity accrual.
+Outsourced accounting for the same scope runs AED 1,500 to AED 4,000 a month.

 At what point does it make sense to hire in-house in UAE?

-It usually makes sense when your transaction volume goes above around 1,000 per month, or when you need daily on-site financial oversight.
+When your transaction volume passes around 1,000 a month, or when you need daily on-site financial oversight.
 Below that, outsourcing is usually cheaper and more flexible.

 Can an outsourced firm handle UAE VAT and corporate tax?

 Yes.
-Most UAE accounting firms handle VAT registration, quarterly filing, CT registration, and annual CT returns as part of their standard packages.
-One firm can cover all three obligations under one retainer.
+Most UAE accounting firms cover VAT registration, quarterly filing, CT registration, and annual CT return as part of their standard packages.
+One firm can handle all three obligations under one retainer.

 What qualifications should I look for in a UAE accounting firm?

 Look for ACCA, CPA, or CA-qualified lead accountants.
-Ask whether the firm is registered with the FTA as a Tax Agent.
-Also ask about experience with your free zone authority.
+Ask if the firm is registered with the FTA as a Tax Agent.
+Ask directly about experience with your free zone authority.

 Outsourced Accounting vs In-House Accountant in UAE — Which Makes More Sense?